-In the event that (1) Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), must be re-generated, the modeling organization shall provide a version of Form A-5, Percentage Change in Hurricane Output Ranges, using the initial submission of Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), as the baseline for computing the percentage changes.
+In the event that (1) Form A-4, Hurricane Output Ranges, was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-4, Hurricane Output Ranges, must be re-generated, the modeling organization shall provide a newly completed Form A-5, Percentage Change in Hurricane Output Ranges, using the initial submission of Form A-4, Hurricane Output Ranges, as the baseline for computing the percentage changes.

-In the event that (1) Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), must be re-generated, the modeling organization shall provide an additional version of a newly completed Form A-7, Percentage Change in Logical Relationship to Hurricane Risk, using the initial submission of Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), as the baseline for computing the percentage changes.
+In the event that (1) Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), must be re-generated, the modeling organization shall provide a newly completed Form A-7, Percentage Change in Logical Relationship to Hurricane Risk, using the initial submission of Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item), as the baseline for computing the percentage changes.

 - e.
 If the modeling organization disagrees with the Professional Team as to likelihood of compliance, the modeling organization has two options: - 1.
-It can proceed to the scheduled Commission meeting to review models for acceptability under the 2017-2019 Standards and present its arguments to the Commission to determine acceptability, or - 2.
+It can proceed to the scheduled Commission meeting to review models for acceptability under the 2019 Standards and present its arguments to the Commission to determine acceptability, or - 2.
 It can withdraw its request for review.
 Such a withdrawal shall result in the modeling organization waiting until after the next revision or review of the standards before requesting the Commission review its model.